Tanu-N-Prabhu/Python/Python Coding Interview Prep/Python Coding Interview Questions (Beginner to Advanced).md

 ---

-# 😎 Prepare For The Worst (Tech Companies Most Frequently Questions)
+# 😎 Prepare for the Worst: Most Frequently Asked Questions by Big Tech Companies

 As we gear up for technical interviews, it’s essential to be prepared for the toughest Python questions.
 If you're preparing for high-level technical interviews, you'll want to master these complex Python problems.
 Here’s a list of coding questions that’s been asked by a top-tier companies!